wp-plugins/share-this/trunk/README.txt

 You can add or remove social sites by editing the share-this.php file.
 Use {url} and {title} in the URL to represent your post URL and title as you see done in the examples.

+= How do I hide the icon? =

+Change the following in the plugin file:

+`@define('AKST_SHOWICON', true);`

+to:

+`@define('AKST_SHOWICON', false);`

+or define your own CSS class information for `.akst_share_link`.

 = What happens if a user has JavaScript disabled or is using a mobile devide? =

-Realistically, if a user has JavaScript disabled or is using a mobile device, it's unlikely they will want to sharing an item via social bookmarking, etc. However, as of version 1.3 this is now supported.
+Realistically, if a user has JavaScript disabled or is using a mobile device, it's unlikely they will want to sharing an item via social bookmarking, etc. However, as of version 1.3 this is now supported and they will be taken to a custom page for this.

 = Does Share This work in feeds too? =

 Yes, as of version 1.3.

+= How do I remove the link from items in my feeds? =

+Change the following in the plugin file:

+`@define('AKST_ADDTOFEED', true);`

+to:

+`@define('AKST_ADDTOFEED', true);`

 = Anything else? =